aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 explorer, as is typical of existing toolkit features such as "Schemas" and "Lambda".

+- When the current active profile changes, the tree is collapsed or refreshed (following the common Toolkit behavior), discarding the current, local state.
+- When a bucket or object is created or deleted, only that node is added or removed from the tree, _without disturbing the current layout of the tree_.
-- When a region is expanded, make an eager request to get the count of S3 buckets for that region.
+- ([OUT-OF-SCOPE](#out-of-scope)) When a region is expanded, make an eager request to get the count of S3 buckets for that region.
+  - Show the count of buckets next to the S3 node.
   - The goal is to avoid "frustrated clicks", where user must click on things only to discover that they're empty.
 (User _already_ expanded the Region node, why make them click on each service?)
-  - Alternative (less-expensive): don't show the count, but _do_ show a positive indication of "empty".
+  - Alternative (less-expensive): don't show the count, but _do_ show a positive indication of "empty": remove the "expander" affordance, and/or "grey-out".
 Checking "non-empty" for all supported services is relatively cheap.
   - (IMPL) Do not block UI thread during these pre-emptive fetches.
-- Show the count of buckets next to the S3 node.
-- The S3 node is always present.
-- If there are no buckets in the region, indicate this "eagerly" to save "frustrated clicks" (where user must do extra work to confirm absence):
-  - remove the "expander"
-    - (BLOCKED) "grey-out"/"disabled" style
-  - show a count of zero
-- When the current active profile changes, the tree is collapsed or refreshed (following the common Toolkit behavior).
-- When a bucket or object is created or deleted, only that node is added or removed from the tree, _without disturbing the current layout of the tree_.

 ![](design-vscode-s3-tree.png)